nbratset/BioTrack/README.md

     - _Note: Location is an optional argument, if you want to limit your analysis to a particular location.
 If not specificed, the analysis will run on the entire data set._

+4. This will generate a handful of csv, png, and txt files in a folder called `results`.

+## Step 4: Generate an Interactive Report
+1. See `Report Generation Python Environment Setup` below to set up your python virtual environment to run this analysis.
+    - Unfortunately, scikit-bio requires a downgraded version of numpy that is not compatible with plotly/dash.
+Therefore this script has to run on a sepparate virtual environment.

+2. Provide your outputs from the analysis script above as input arguments to the analysis pipeline.
+If your directory structure is the same as this repo, the default arguments will work.

+3. Run the following in your terminal:

+    ```sh
+    python src/app.py \
+        -n "PATIENT NAME" \
+        -t "input_data/otu.csv" \
+        -a "results/alpha_diversity.csv" \
+        -b "results/beta_diversity_coords.csv" \
+        -d "results/differential_abundance_top_20.csv" \
+        --date "10/16/2025"
+    ```

+    - _Note: t, a, b, d, and date are optional arguments.
+The file paths in the example above are the defaults if your files are in the same locations._
+    - _Additionally, if you do not give a --date argument, it will default to the current date._

-4. Once the report is generated, you can access it at the local URL <> in your browser.
+4. Once the report is generated, you can access it at the local URL <http://127.0.0.1:8050/> in your browser.

 5. To save the report, right click on the browser output and click `Print...`.
 Then you can either directly print it to a Printer or Select `Save as PDF` to download to your computer.